How to Use the Linux Shutdown Command in Ubuntu 18.04 and CentOS 7

 In the above commands, you can also specify the time and then wall message after the option argument.

-Cancel a Scheduled Shutdown Command in Linux
+How to Cancel a Scheduled Shutdown Command in Linux

 To cancel a Scheduled shutdown or a restart of your PC, you can simply type in the following command before you reach the dedicated time of the scheduled shutdown of your PC.